-If you are considering enrolling in more than 4 courses, this is considered an overload, and you will need permission from the Academic Dean to do this.
-Factors that are considered in granting permission include, but are not limited to, non-credit courses during the upcoming semester, the student's academic record, e.g. spiritual formation, field education, and incomplete coursework from previous semesters.
-Overload requests for Fall 2018 will not be processed until after spring 2018 graduation.
-Please use the link below to submit your request for 5 classes
+Factors that are considered in granting permission for the 5th class include, but are not limited to, non-credit courses during the upcoming semester (e.g. spiritual formation, field education), the student's academic record, and incomplete coursework from previous semesters.
+Please use the link below to submit your request for 5 classes.

 Factors that are considered in granting an overload request include:

 - Year in school: First-semester students are not able to take a fifth course.
 Second semester students cannot be granted an overload until their grades are recorded from the first semester.

 - Grade point average: Students generally must have a GPA over a 3.0, although extenuating circumstances will be considered.

-- Transcript: A student with incompletes from the previous semester will not be allowed to enroll in a fifth course.
+- Transcript: A student with any incompletes from the previous semester will not be allowed to enroll in a fifth course.

 - A student's plans to manage the extra work: What are your commitments outside of the Divinity School (church, family, work, volunteering, etc.) and how will you manage the additional work.